Committees

 (410) 724-3000

-Reviews ethical dilemmas in psychiatric practice, and provides leadership and guidance to members.
+Reviews ethical dilemmas in psychiatric practice and provides leadership and guidance to members.
 Also responsible for investigating ethical complaints against members.
-It is constitutionally limited to eight members, three of whom must be past presidents.
+It is constitutionally limited to ten members, two of whom must be past presidents.

 Legislative